autokey/autokey/FAQ.md

 ### Where is my configuration information stored?
 Can I move those to other machines?
 By default AutoKey stores your settings under ~/.config/autokey.
 You can of course create AutoKey folders anywhere you wish as well, using "Create New Top-Level Folder".
 Folders containing phrases and scripts can be freely copied between machines using your favourite file manager, or synchronised using a program such as Dropbox.
 Please remember to also copy the hidden files as each macro and phrase has one.

-### Using Dates in Macros
+### Using Dates in Scripts

-Users frequently need to use the date or time in a macro.
+Users frequently need to use the date or time in a script.

 The easiest way to get and process a date is by using the Python time or datetime modules.